My CV

 • Freelance work:

-• Wing Commander: Standoff (2004-2009, PC-based space action game) – heading a large team of 10+ volunteers, I co-produced and co-directed this unofficial, episodic expansion pack for the game Wing Commander: Secret Ops (1998, Origin Systems, Inc.).
+• Wing Commander: Standoff (2004-2009, PC) – heading a large team of 10+ volunteers, I co-produced and co-directed this unofficial, episodic expansion pack for the game Wing Commander: Secret Ops (1998, Origin Systems, Inc.).
 Functions included coordinating the project, as well as mission and cinematics design, cinematics scripting, and finally writing the game’s script and text fiction.
 Website: http://standoff.solsector.net.

 • Australian Game Developers, Australia (the website no longer exists, but you can check it out in The Wayback Machine)